 - Collier County (68C-22.023, F.A.C.)
 The Florida Manatee Management Plan identified the Collier County rule as an existing rule to be reviewed for modification to manatee protection zones as needed.
-Staff began reviewing data and coordinating with the county in 2014 and a rule proposal was brought before the FWC Commissioners at the final public hearing in April 2017.
-At this meeting, FWC Commissioners agreed with the staff's proposed amendments to the rule, including the recommendation to not add manatee speed zones in Clam Bay.
+Staff began reviewing data and coordinating with the county in 2014 and a rule proposal was brought before the FWC commissioners at the final public hearing in April 2017.
+At this meeting, FWC commissioners agreed with the staff's proposed amendments to the rule, including the recommendation to not add manatee speed zones in Clam Bay.
 A Notice of Change was published in April 2017, but adoption of the rule was delayed due to a rule challenge that was filed regarding the approved decision not to add zones to Clam Bay.
 An administrative hearing was held in October 2017 and the Administrative Law Judge ruled in the State's favor in January 2018.
 The judge's decision was appealed but no decision has been made by the District Court of Appeals at the time of this report.
 The rule was filed for adoption with the Department of State in January 2018 and became effective in February 2018.
-Due to the uncertainty of the appeal outcome, FWC's regulatory marker posting plans have not been implemented and the county remains marked in accordance with the 1997 Collier County rule. - Pinellas County (68C-22.016, F.A.C.)
-The Florida Manatee Management Plan identified western Pinellas County as an area to be evaluated for consideration of new manatee protection zones.
-FWC staff began working on this project in late 2010 and the final rule was adopted in December 2015.
-Posting of regulatory markers was completed in September 2017. - Local Ordinances FWC staff coordinated with staff from several local governments on issues related to potential or existing local manatee protection ordinances. - In December 2016, staff from the City of Tampa (Hillsborough County) inquired about the potential for the city to establish local manatee protection and boating safety zones on portions of the Hillsborough River in the vicinity of Ulele Spring.
-City staff provided a draft ordinance in October 2017 and FWC staff have worked with the city to review the draft and provide recommendations for this waterway.
-As of the end of this fiscal year (or June 30, 2018), the city had not taken any formal action on their local ordinance.
+Due to the uncertainty of the appeal outcome, FWC's regulatory marker posting plans have not been implemented and the county remains marked in accordance with the 1997 Collier County rule. - Monitoring Activities FWC staff coordinate some data collection activities that assist in the program's monitoring of existing manatee habitat.
+This information includes manatee distribution data, vessel use patterns and speed zone compliance.
+These data sets aid in the review of existing or potential manatee protection areas in addition to manatee protection planning and agency permit reviews.
+FWC staff participated in several monitoring activities in FY 2018-19. - Western Pinellas County The first year of a recreational boating study in western Pinellas County was completed in August 2016.
+These data collection efforts represent "pre-manatee zone rule" surveys and were completed in advance of the posting of regulatory markers in western Pinellas County, which were adopted in December 2015.
+This study is currently being repeated as of September 2018, which was approximately eleven months after the regulatory markers were installed.
+The "post-manatee zone rule" surveys will help to determine if the new speed zone regulations result in changes in vessel distribution or travel patterns and to gauge compliance with the zones.